4dd4m/RS3grandExchangeUpdater/README.md

 # RS3 Grand Exchange Updater

 This is a small updater what is downloading all items from the RuneScape to an sql table.
-Currently the path supporting only linux.

-### Requirements

-- pymysql